 Stay tuned to hear from more Latinx leaders in conservation this month!

 The webinar recording for the sixth in the 2021 SCBNA Student Affairs Webinar Series is now available on the SCB North America YouTube Page.
 In the sixth installment of the SCBNA 2021 Student Affairs Webinar Series, panelists discussed the importance of diversity, equity, and inclusion in conservation practice and research.
 We are grateful to the following panelists for sharing their research and experiences with us in this webinar: Sheena Talma, Science Programme Manager of Nekton Foundation, and Dr. Paris Stefanoudis, Marine Biologist at the University of Oxford and Nekton Foundation.

 Many thanks to the Student Affairs Subcommittee for organizing this wonderful webinar series.
 All of the recordings in the series are up on the SCB North America YouTube page.

 SCB North America’s Student Affairs Committee is hosting a 2021 webinar series on topics of interest to conservation students, early-career professionals, and others!

 Webinars are available to both SCB members and non-members.
 Webinars will be recorded and posted to the SCBNA YouTube Page – subscribe so you are notified when new recordings are posted!
-The first webinar recording is now available: Non-Traditional Careers in Academia.
+The first five webinar recordings are now available:

 Please contact firstname.lastname@example.org with any questions related to the webinar series.